hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/kazarinov/header.md

 * **Error Handling:**  The original code already has basic error handling for file I/O.  Your tests should thoroughly test those aspects: What happens if the file doesn't exist?
 What if the file is not valid JSON?
 (The `try...except` blocks in the main code need to be covered.)

-This revised answer provides more comprehensive test coverage and demonstrates best practices for writing reliable tests.
+This revised answer provides more comprehensive test coverage and demonStartes best practices for writing reliable tests.
 Remember to add more tests to cover a wider range of scenarios.
 Remember to adjust the test paths and file names if your project structure differs.
 Remember to install the `pytest` library if you haven't already.